LoFP LoFP / t1562

 an unknown bug seems to trigger the windows \"svchost\" process to drop evtx files in the \"c:\windows\temp\" directory in the form \"<log_name\">_<uuid>.evtx\". see https://superuser.com/questions/1371229/low-disk-space-after-filling-up-c-windows-temp-with-evtx-and-txt-files

-applications can be added and removed from blocklists by google workspace administrators, but they can all be explicitly allowed for users. verify that the configuration change was expected. exceptions can be added to this rule to filter expected behavior.
+applications can be added and removed from blocklists by google workspace administrators. verify that the configuration change was expected. exceptions can be added to this rule to filter expected behavior.

 authorized softwareupdate settings changes